 “We were told by the developer that we can’t do it,” he said.
 “It’s just been up and down as to when they are going to do the demolition.”

 Calls to the developer for comment went unanswered as of late Monday.

 Demolition on the mall's parking lot was to start last year but was put on hold until after the holiday.
-Plans eventually call for the entire mall to be demolished and rebuilt as a town center.
+Plans eventually call for

 The club has been holding the carnival at the mall, along Route 1, for the last 10 years.
 The club partners with a local carnival service and collects a percentage of the proceeds from ticket sales.
 The funds pay for the club’s summer camp and waiver program, which allows for lower program registration fees for low-income children.
 Without it, Brown said the club will have to end the program.